 - Weakened immune system because of smoking, bone marrow or organ transplantation, cancer treatment, poorly controlled HIV or AIDS, or prolonged use of corticosteroids and other immune weakening medications

 More information on COVID-19 and chronic or underlying health conditions can be found here.

 Yes, you should contact your healthcare professional just like you would at any other time.
 You should not delay in seeking medical care if you are concerned about your health, but call your healthcare provider before visiting the office.

 If you are concerned about visiting your doctor, ask about what telehealth services they may offer.
 Your doctor’s office may ask screening questions, limit the number of people who can be in the office at any one time, require face masks, and introduce other processes to keep you safe.

 Call your doctor or your County Health Department if you think you have been exposed to COVID-19, have symptoms, and need to be tested.
-They will decide whether you need to be tested, tell you where to go, and link you to local resources for people who have limited mobility.”
+They will decide whether you need to be tested, tell you where to go, and link you to local resources for people who have limited mobility.

-There is currently no vaccine to prevent COVID-19.
 The best way to prevent illness is to avoid being exposed to the virus (and avoid exposing other people).
 Here’s how: